BestModules-Libraries/BM92S2021-A/README.md

 <img src="https://github.com/BestModules-Libraries/img/blob/main/BMH63K203_V1.0.png" width="480" height="240">
 </div>

-BMH06203
+BM92S2021-A
 ===========================================================

-The Best Modules BMH06203 is an IR thermometry module, which uses the I2C communication method.
-This document provides the description of the BMH06203 Arduino Lib functions and how to install the Arduino Lib.
-The example demonstrates the function of obtaining the object surface temperature value.
+BM92S2021-A is a color recognition module launched by Flextron, which uses 9-bit single-wire bidirectional UART communication Letter way.This document describes how to install Arduino Lib on the BM92S2021-A Arduino Lib function.
+The example demonstrates features such as getting colors.

 This library can be installed via the Arduino Library manager.
-Search for **BMH06203 **.
+Search for **BM92S2021-A**.

 Repository Contents
 -------------------